nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 ### Tests

-To run tests against your code, you can run all of the tests that TravisCI runs against any new PR with:
+To run tests against your code, you can run all the tests that GitHub CI runs against any new PR with:

 ```bash
 ➜ invoke tests